eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to verify CDC staffers' statements about Kennedy and Bhattacharya's criticism of the CDC.
+No evidence found in Wikipedia or web search results to confirm or refute claims about Kennedy and Bhattacharya's criticism of the CDC.

 “The CDC Leadership Accountability Act of 2023 was meant to boost accountability at the agency following missteps during the pandemic.”